 An important aspect of putting children first in policies and practices, is to seek their input.
 The students at the centre I mentioned earlier were canvassed for their opinions about eating a communal lunch.
 The majority said the most enjoyable aspect of shared dining was eating and talking together.
-The students also strongly recommended that additional protein sources to be included in their meals.
-For some, the lunch at school was their main meal of the day.
-Most students said they would attend school more if lunches were provided.
+The students also strongly recommended that additional protein sources should be included in their meals.
+For some, the lunch at school was their main meal of the day, while most students said they would attend school more if lunches were provided.

-Evidence of school lunch programmes increasing attendance has been shown internationally, where in parts of Nepal, India and Australia under the Food for People programme (FPP), it was found that when lunches were provided at schools in impoverished regions, school attendance increased and academic levels rose.
+Evidence of school lunch programmes increasing attendance has been shown internationally, where in parts of Nepal, India and Australia under the Food for People programme (FPP), it has been found that when lunches are provided at schools in impoverished regions, school attendance increases and academic levels are lifted.
 FPP also reported that the when the kids were fed and were thriving, the surrounding communities also prospered.

 This idea to feed students at secondary school is still coming through the back door of the Marae, so to speak.
 It is a fledgling initiative occurring sporadically in order to address the need, and at the moment, there is little possibility of implementing nationally-directed under the ministries of Education or Social Development.
 But, as one kuia said, “we must paddle together in the same direction otherwise we will never reach our destination”.
 By focusing on the benefits of shared dining through transparent and inclusive programmes, we can stop apportioning blame for lack of food on to poor parenting and the whakama (shame) associated with getting a free school lunch can be wiped out.